Dictyocephalus

 Dictyocephalus is an extinct genus of prehistoric temnospondyls; the only species is Dictyocephalus elegans.
-This taxon was one of the first metoposaurids to be discovered in North America, being discovered by Ebeneezer Emmons and briefly described by Joseph Leidy in 1856 in the Newark supergroup exposures of Chatham County, North Carolina.
+This taxon was one of the first metoposaurids to be discovered in North America, being discovered by Ebenezer Emmons and briefly described by Joseph Leidy in 1856 in the Newark supergroup exposures of Chatham County, North Carolina.
 At the time, Leidy was uncertain of much of the anatomy of D. elegans, which is represented only by a small partial skull (now housed at the American Museum of Natural History) and made only brief descriptions and measurements of a few elements, with an estimated size based on the long-snouted trematosaur Trematosaurus.
 Emmons provided the first figures of the specimen the following year.
 Romer (1947) briefly mentioned that the specimen was indistinguishable from "Buettneria" (Koskinonodon).